Skip to content

 Property records come into play during real estate transactions more than at any other time.
 The parties involved use property records to gather information before the sale; more records are created during and after new records are filed that replace older ones.

 If you are the buyer, you will want to use property records to learn all you can to make an informed decision.
-Before buying, check out the value and taxes and look for any liens and foreclosures.
+Before buying a home in Oklahoma, check out the value and taxes and look for any liens and foreclosures.

 When selling property in Oklahoma, you must disclose to potential buyers whether the house has ever had lead paint or asbestos.
 Additionally, you must disclose any material defects, like a leaky roof or crumbling foundation.